damianperera/deno-starter/README.md

 $ ./deno test
 ```

-The reason why tests are in a separate folder is because Deno has a potential feature in its road-map to ship application sources in a packaged bundle, similar to a `.java` or `.exe` executable - refer [#986](https://github.com/denoland/deno/issues/986) for more information on this discussion.
+Tests are maintained in a separate folder since Deno has a potential feature in its road-map to ship application sources in a packaged bundle, similar to a `.java` or `.exe` executable - refer [#986](https://github.com/denoland/deno/issues/986) for more information on this discussion.

 ### Creating a new REST Endpoint
 When using this boilerplate your starting point for a REST endpoint would be the `controllers` directory.